2019 Advent In Zagreb Guide: Advent U Zagrebu Is Europe’s Best Destination For Christmas

-For all the young and single people I would recommend visiting the European Square during the Advent Season.
-It is located in the heart of the city and has an excellent offering during Advent, including lots of concerts, exhibitions and attractions to enjoy.
-So grab a warm mulled wine and hit the pedestrian zone for some great fun.
+For all the young and single people, I would recommend visiting the European Square during the Advent Season (see above).
+Located in the heart of the city, it has an excellent offering during Advent, including lots of concerts, exhibitions, and attractions to enjoy.
+So, grab a warm mulled wine and hit the pedestrian zone for some great fun.

-For all you parents out there this is a must see for you and your children!
-This Christmas fairytale is about an hour drive from Zagreb; it is definitely worth the drive.
-The Salaj family has been crating a fairytale Christmas tradition for the last 14 years, where they decorate their garden and perform various fairy tales for families and children.
+For all you parents out there, this is a must-see for you and your children!
+Taking place from November 29, 2019 to January 12, 2020, this Christmas fairy tale is about an hour’s drive from Zagreb, definitely worth the drive.
+The Salaj family has been creating a fairy-tale Christmas tradition for the last 14 years by decorating their garden and performing various fairy tales for families and children.

 Other Great Events

 With all of these exciting Advent exhibitions, it is no surprise why Zagreb is the new Advent superstar in Europe.
-The city offers a unique atmosphere for everyone that just must be experienced.
+The city offers a unique, must-experience atmosphere for all ages.
 More and more tourists from all over the world are making Zagreb their top destination to spend the winter holidays, especially during the Christmas season.
-Having experienced this wonderful event myself, I have to tell you it is one of a kind!
-It is fun, safe and full of life!
-Every corner you walk makes you feel very warm and cozy inside, it just simply an incredible experience that you must try for yourself.

-If you’re traveling internationally the best way to get to Zagreb is to fly into Zagreb International Airport.
-Be sure to organize your private transfer from Zagreb Airport to Zagreb in advance so as to avoid those pesky taxi cues in the middle of winter.
-The bonus is you will have a professional driver greet you at airport arrivals, help you with your luggage and you’ll be on your way to your accommodation.
+If you’re traveling internationally, the best way to get to Zagreb is to fly into Zagreb International Airport.
+Be sure to organize your private transfer from Zagreb Airport to Zagreb in advance, so as to avoid those pesky taxi cues in the middle of winter.
+The bonus is you will have a professional driver greet you at the airport arrivals and help you with your luggage.
+This way, you’ll be on your way to your accommodation in no time.